Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 How does the basic mirror system work?

-"VEPS GEMS - Part V: Banks and Kicks" (BD, May, 2010) and the video below illustrate, describe, and demonstrate illustrates and describes basic terminology for bank and kick shots, and explains the basic equal-rail-distance mirror system:
+The mirror kicking handout, "VEPS GEMS - Part V: Banks and Kicks" (BD, May, 2010), and the video below illustrate, describe and demonstrate basic terminology for bank and kick shots, and explains the basic equal-rail-distance mirror system:

 The basic mirror (angle in equals angle out) systems provide a point of reference only.
 You must compensate your aim for a given shot based on the many effects and factors to consider.

-Here's another useful video, from Disc III of the Billiard University (BU) Instructional DVD series:
+Here's another useful video, from Vol. III of the Billiard University (BU) Instructional video series:

 from Patrick Johnson AZB post: